-Through December 31, 2018, the Company had no unrecognized tax benefits in its consolidated statements of comprehensive loss and no unrecognized tax benefits in its consolidated balance sheets as of December 31, 2018, June 30, 2018 or 2017.
+Through December 31, 2019, the Company had no unrecognized tax benefits in its consolidated statements of comprehensive loss and no unrecognized tax benefits in its consolidated balance sheets as of December 31, 2019 and 2018, respectively.

-As of December 31, 2018, June 30, 2018 and 2017, the Company had no accrued penalties or interest related to uncertain tax positions.
+As of December 31, 2019 and 2018, the Company had no accrued penalties or interest related to uncertain tax positions.

-16. Commitments and Contingencies
+16. Contingencies